EthanEFung/go-life/README.md

 Pressing enter again to pause the simulation which can be helpful if you want to setup another organism before it dies.

-1. `enter` - toggles the simulation from play -> pauase and vise versa
+1. `enter` - toggles the simulation from play -> pause and vise versa
 2. `space` - toggles the cell of the cursor from dead -> alive and vise versa
 3. arrow keys moves the cursor.
 Alternatively, you can use the `h, j, k, l` keys